Madek/madek-webapp-node-modules/ampersand-state/README.md

 * `silent` {Boolean} - prevents triggering of any change events as a result of the set operation.
 * `unset` {Boolean} - `unset` the attributes keyed in the attributes object instead of setting them.

+_Note: when passing an object as the `attributes` argument, only that object's own enumerable properties (i.e. those that can be accessed with `Object.keys(object)`) are read and set.
+This behaviour is new as of v5.0.0, as prior version relied on `for...in` to access an object's properties, both owned by that object and those inherited through the prototypal chain._

 ### unset `state.unset(attribute|attributes[], [options])`

 Clear the named attribute or an array of named attributes from the state object.
 Fires a `"change"` event and a `"change:attributeName"` event unless `silent` is passed as an option.